— KO(S)MISCHE PROG MUSIC FROM GERMANY Music and post-war Westernization

 But there wasn't only genius around in Germany 1968-78.
 Shops are full of platters that didn't age too well, or that were never meant to be.
 Never mind they probably get reissued while you read this.
 Even lost rehearsal tapes now do find their way onto Wah Wah Records et al.'s vinyl and CDs.
 So, to give you a completely personal, amateurish and plump assessment of what I find more or less lousy, here's:

 A KRAUTROCKER'S SHITPARADE, OR: THE WURST STUFF(ED) a.k.a.
-My personal Bottom 20 (wandering sound-shadows of gloom, the butt-end of the genre):
+My personal Bottom 20 of wandering sound-shadows of gloom (the butt-end of the genre):

-[Reading hint: The lower the number, the (relatively) better the stuff is.
+[Read.me hint: The lower the number, the (relatively) better the stuff is.
 Higher numerals indicate an intensified level of whimsy and ineptitude, i.e., really the 12XU of it all.
-It might be rare, it might be expensive, but don't waste your money.]
+The disc might be rare, it might be expensive, but don't waste your money.]

-2)Sergius Golowin: "Lord Krishna von Goloka" (Die Kosmischen Kuriere, 1973) Yes, he was Swiss, but Golowin deserves a mention on my Krautrocker's shitparade nevertheless.
-He's an honorary member in a class of his own.
-If you like mellow kitsch, then don't miss out on this album.
-It is vaguely beautiful though.
-Truly cosmic and yet easily gets on your nerve.
-Sergius took himself, and his listeners, to the highest alms of heavenly bliss, but, if you ask me (and you won't), he overdid it dramatically.
+2)Sergius Golowin: "Lord Krishna von Goloka" (Kosmische Kuriere Records, 1973) Yes, he was Swiss, but Golowin deserves a mention on my Krautrocker's shitparade nevertheless.
+He's an honorary member in a class of its own.
+If you like mellow tunes of the floating sort, then don't miss out on this album.
+It is vaguely beautiful.
+Truly cosmic and yet it easily gets on your nerve.
+Sergius took himself, and his listeners, to the highest alms of heavenly bliss up the Khyber and down, but, if you ask me (and you won't), he overdid it dramatically.
 It's just too much to bear as Sergius did indeed bare too much.
-"Lord Krishna" is pure exploitation: Krautsploitation, if you will.
-And of course: the original vinyl is worth hundreds of euros/dollars.
-I once saw it on a flea market for a tenner and didn't buy - 'cause really I didn't want to.
-Save my soul otherweise instead.
+"Lord Krishna von Goloka" is pure exploitation: Krautsploitation, if you will.
+Pseudo-religious Hindu kitsch.
+Your swami won't like it.
+But of course: the original vinyl, quite a rarity now, is worth hundreds of euros/dollars.
+I once saw it on a flea market for a tenner and didn't buy ─ 'cause really I didn't want to.
+Save my soul otherwise instead.

 [...to be continued...]